 Step 2) Get to the Terracotta Warriors

-Secondly, you need to get to warriors themselves.
-The easiest way to get there is from Xi’an Railway Station where a number of public buses run routes towards the warriors.
+Secondly, you need to get to the warriors themselves.
+The easiest way to get there is from Xi’an Railway Station where many public buses run routes towards the warriors.
 The bus numbers include 307, 914, 915, and Lintong 826.
-However, your best option is taking Tourist Bus Line 5 (Bus 306) which stops along a number of attractions such as Huaqing Pool.
+However, your best option is taking Tourist Bus Line 5 (Bus 306) which stops along some attractions such as Huaqing Pool.
 Each bus will have a numbered sign next to it and usually has the destinations it will visit written on the side of the bus.
 It costs between 2-5 CNY and runs every 5 minutes and takes about an hour.

-Be wary of people offering to take you on tourist buses, its best to avoid them.
-The buses are unofficial, thus it will likely be more expensive.
+Be wary of people offering to take you on tourist buses, it’s best to avoid them.
+The buses are unofficial, thus they will likely be more expensive.
 If you prefer to avoid buses, your only other option is taxis.
 However, this is probably not the best choice as you’ll almost definitely be ripped off, again.

 Thank You for Reading!
 Check Out These Other Helpful Links!